HikmetCTK/Spending_Manager_Assistant/README.md

  **Best way to manage your spending habits is to know what you buy**

 *This projects aim is provide detailed information about  your spending habits.
 We generally manage our expenses as total income or total expenses at the end of the month.
-We don't remember  what we actually bought
+We don't remember  what we actually bought.
+This is what you need.
-This project gets your receipt informations(name,price,quantity,date) and send to database.
+It gets your receipt informations(name,price,quantity,date) and send to database.
 You can visualize and  see your receipts history.
 If you want to talk or get suggestion about your habit , you can talk with spending  manager assistant .It can provide detailed suggestion based on your receipt history.*